92 Crafting an Elevator Pitch

 -

-Conclusion – An example or short summary
+Conclusion – A brief example or summary

 -